rtTAP/leaflet-challenge/README.md

 # Overview of Module 15 Challenge

-In this challenge, we are tasked with leveraging data provided by the United States Geological Survey (USGS) to create an interactive visualization of recent earthquake activity around the world.
+In this challenge, we are tasked with leveraging data provided by the United States Geological Survey (USGS) to create an interactive visualisation of recent earthquake activity around the world.
 The primary goal is to develop a map-based tool that can effectively display earthquake data, helping to inform the public and government organizations about seismic activity.

 ## Key Objectives:
 1. **Data Retrieval:**